-Liberty Manor is a Refuge for our Veterans
+Liberty Manor serves as a Desperately-needed Refuge for our Veterans

 Liberty Manor identified a void in services in 2005 as it relates to homeless veterans when we learned that the veterans who worked hard and “played it straight” all their life and refrained from drugs or alcohol receive no services or housing!
 It was then when we realized that our returning veterans were not well-supported, and many go without services due to a lack in government funding.
 The void in services was not being addressed.
 Therefore, the objective of Liberty Manor for Veterans was to provide housing and all social service resources necessary to achieve the goal of self-sufficiency for homeless veterans.
 This meritorious initiative is the first of its kind, as we do not provide housing in cases when the veteran has an addiction.
 Instead, we provide housing to veterans that have “played it straight all their life”, but merely fell victim to homelessness due to an unemployment situation.